What is learning? From theory to practice

 How to deal with different learning styles

 Just as understanding different learning theories is crucial for shaping your training program, you also need to understand people's different learning styles.
 At least, that is what the majority of instructors think.
-89% of teachers believe in matching instruction to a student's preferred learning style.
-You would expect that would be a good thing, but yet there is no convincing scientific proof that matching instruction improves learning.
+89% of teachers believe in matching instruction to a learner's preferred learning style.
+You would expect that would be a good thing, but there is no convincing scientific proof that matching instruction improves learning.

 A frequently used distinction between learning styles is the VARK model.
 According to the VARK model, learners are identified by whether they have a preference for:

 As appealing as a framework like VARK is — relatively easy to conceptualize and quick to assess — everyone engages in different modes of learning in various ways.
 The brain processes information in very complex and nuanced ways that can't be so simply generalized.
-So, if you shape your training material to a specific learning style, you learners are likely to miss learning opportunities.
+So, if you shape your training material to a specific learning style, your learners are likely to miss learning opportunities.
 Instead, a general approach would be better.
 But then your program must be strong so that the need for personalizing disappears.
 In this regard, strong means that:

-The student feels involved.
+• The learner feels involved.

 What are the implications for training?